 To be eligible for a CommBank Secured Personal Loan, you’ll need to be:

-• Buying a car or using your own car as security for other loan purposes – the car must be up to seven years old, comprehensively insured and doesn’t have any finance owing on it
+• Using the car you’re buying as security, the car must be up to seven years old, comprehensively insured and doesn’t have any finance owing on it

 • Buying a suitable vehicle – you can’t use our Secured Personal Loan to buy a caravan, motorbike, commercial vehicle or truck